drgona/drgona.github.io/_pages/about.md

 I have developed technology roadmaps that contributed to the acquisition of a $20M project portfolio funded by the U.S. Department of Energy (DOE).

-I am a lead software developer of [Neuromancer: a SciML library in PyTorch](https://github.com/pnnl/neuromancer) for solving constrained optimization, physics-informed machine learning, and optimal control problems.
+I am a lead software developer of [Neuromancer SciML library in PyTorch](https://github.com/pnnl/neuromancer) for solving constrained optimization, physics-informed machine learning, and optimal control problems.
-Within two years, our library became the most popular open-source repository released by PNNL.
+Within two years, our library became the most popular open-source repository released by [PNNL](https://github.com/pnnl).